Small Business, Enterprise and Employment Act 2015: Reporting on Payment Practices and Performance Regulations 2017

-The Reporting on Payment Practices and Performance Regulations 2017, issued under the Act, came into force on 6 April 2017.
+The Reporting on Payment Practices and Performance Regulations 2017, issued under the act, came into force on 6 April 2017.
 Under these rules, all large UK companies are required to publish specific information regarding their payment policies, practices and performance, including the average time taken to pay supplier invoices, twice yearly.
 This information is made public in a report.
-The regulations lapsed on 6 April 2024.
+The regulations lapsed on 6 April 2024, although the enabling power in section 3 of the act remains in force.